msmithfl/bookstore-api/README.md

 How to connect MongoDB
-1. Locate Cluster0 in the BookstoreAPI database
+1. In MongoDB Atlas, locate Cluster0 in the BookstoreAPI database
 2. Click ‘Connect’
 3. Choose ‘Connect using MongoDB Compass’
 4. Download MongoDB Compass